blue-hexagon/Fibonacci/README.md

-# Code Snippets
+# What is This?
-The objective of this repository is to write the same small programs in many different languages.
+The objective of this repository is to write a fibonacci sequence generator in as many languages as possible.

-## 1. Fibonacci Sequence
-..
+Let's see how many I can do..